raystack/guardian/docs/docs/tour/introduction.md

 $ guardian --help
 ```

-The list of all availiable commands are as follows:
+The list of all available commands are as follows:

 ```text
 CORE COMMANDS